Live Chat Now

 FAQs: Accounting Courses

-There are several different pathways to becoming an accountant, each of which will require you to take different accounting courses and classes during your education.
-Here at DeVry, you may take courses like Financial Accounting, Intermediate Accounting I and II, Federal Income Taxation and Professional Ethics for Accountants on your way towards a bachelor's degree in accounting.
-Accounting may also be pursued as a specialization within our Bachelor’s Degree in Business.
+There are several different pathways to becoming an accountant, each of which will require you to take different accounting courses during your education.
+Here at DeVry, you may take courses like Financial Accounting, Intermediate Accounting I and II, Federal Income Taxation and Professional Ethics for Accountants on your way towards a Bachelor's Degree in Accounting.
+Whether you’re enrolled in a Business Administration, Management or Technical Management Bachelor’s Degree program, our Accounting Specialization will help you focus your skills and prepare to apply them in an accounting setting.

-At DeVry, our undergraduate accounting courses typically require 3 or 4 credit hours each and our graduate courses typically require 2 or 3.
+At DeVry, our undergraduate accounting courses typically require 3 or 4 credit hours each and our graduate courses typically require 3.
 Classes take place on an 8-week cycle.

 You can absolutely learn accounting through online courses.
 Both our bachelor’s and master’s degrees in accounting can be completed in an online format.
 In fact, an online degree program in accounting is identical to an in-person program, the only difference being whether you learn online or in a classroom.

 At DeVry, we've been teaching online courses for decades.
-We understand how to help students learn the skills they need online as well as in the classroom.
+We understand how to help students learn the skills they need online and in the classroom.

 Online accounting courses are identical to in-person accounting courses in terms of difficulty.
-Whether or not a course is hard will depend on your focus, dedication and understanding of overarching accounting concepts covered in the course DeVry offers resources to help students in the classroom or online.
-With 8-week class cycles, full or part-time scheduling options, and on-demand learning resources such as tutoring2 and digital library services.
+Whether or not a course is hard will depend on your focus, dedication and understanding of overarching accounting concepts covered in the course.
+At DeVry, we offer resources to help students in the classroom or online with 8-week class cycles, full- or part-time scheduling options and on-demand learning resources such as tutoring and digital library services.

 Coursework may qualify for credit towards the State Board of Accountancy requirements.
 However, it is the student’s responsibility to contact the state board of accountancy for the jurisdiction in which they are applying to determine whether they have completed the appropriate credit hours and coursework to qualify to take the CPA exam.